-Research and the development of a high value suite of products from ABx bauxite will build ABx into a highly profitable business that can operate through all stages in the business cycles of bauxite and aluminium.
-The potential to create a significant corporation is real and worth pursuing aggressively, focusing on niche markets and long-term relationships with reliable, major customers that seek reliability of quality and delivery which underpins all that ABx does.
+Long-term strategy: ABx's strategy is to maximise value from its bauxite and its technology by developing a higher-value suite of products so that ABx can be a profitable business operating through all stages of the business cycles during the forthcoming restructuring of global industry.
+The potential is real and worth pursuing aggressively, focussing on niche markets and long-term relationships with reliable, major customers and growing from that base.